BasilVictor/dbpc-express-training/README.md

 ## Git Repository
 The training has been split into a few checkpoints, the code base at each of these checkpoints can be found in their own branch.
 The branch follow a naming convention like `<checkpoint-number>_<breif-description>`.
 The `master` branch contains the complete latest code.

-## 7_jwt
+## 8_password-encrpytion
-Here we generate JWT and also create a middleware that checks the authenticity of JWT passed in request headers.
+Here we modify the login endpoint to compare password hashes using the `bcrypt` library.
+We also add a few lines of code that generates password hashes in the test API endpoint.